UniversalDependencies/docs/_pal/dep/appos.md

 udver: '2'
 ---

-Appositional modifiers are co-referential nouns, i.e. the appositional modifier and its head refer to the same referent so that either of them could represent the referent on its own.
-Middle Persian does not make use of punctuation marks so that flat relations cannot always be clearly distinguished from appositional relations.
-If the attribute linking *ezāfe* particle is present, it is definitely an appositional relation as the second element is clearly marked as dependent.
+Appositional modifiers are co-referential [nouns](NOUN) or [proper nouns](PROP), i.e. the appositional modifier and its head refer to the same referent so that either of them could represent the referent on its own.

+Middle Persian does not make use of punctuation marks so that [flat]() relations cannot always be clearly distinguished from appositional relations.
+If the attribute linking [*ezāfe* particle](DET) is present, it is definitely an appositional relation as the second element is clearly marked as dependent.

 - "Ohrmazd, the Lord"
 ~~~ sdparse